Zeutschler/cubedpandas/readme.md

 # 3. Data Manipulation
 # And as you expected, you can also update, delete or insert values in the underlying dataframe if you want to.
-cube["Apple", "Online"] *= 1.5         # increase all revenue value of "Apple" in "Online" channel by 50%
+cube["Apple", "Online"] *= 1.5         # increase all revenue values of "Apple" in "Online" channel by 50%
 del cube["Pear"]                       # delete all data where "product" is "Pear" cube["product:Orange", "Online"] = 50  # NOT WORKING YET - add a new record for "Orange" in "Online" channel